Course Outline

 • Quick introduction to time handling in C++14 (chrono library)

-• Classes std::mutex, std::timed_mutex, std::shared_mutex and derivatives
+• Classes std::mutex, std::timed_mutex, std::shared_mutex and their derivatives

-• Dependent and deferred locks (std::lock)
+• Deferred and recursive locks (std::lock)

 • The reader-writer problem